-- 2.4.9 Drivers who are 6065 years oldor older on the 1st October of that winter's season or who have competed in an ICD Veteran class in a previous season can enter Veterans classes and qualify for the Veterans class at the Indoor Finals.
-Championships. - 2.4.10 Drivers, backsteppers, grooms, and riders, must wear a suitable, secured, approved protective hard hat in all phases and in warming up including riding under saddle.
+- 2.4.9 Drivers who are 65 years or older on the 1st October of that season or who have competed in an ICD Veteran class in a previous season can enter Veterans classes and qualify for the Veterans class at the Indoor Championships. - 2.4.10 Drivers, backsteppers, grooms and riders must wear a suitable, secured, approved protective hard hat in all phases and in warming up including riding under saddle.
 This includes grooms nearby for assistance (2.4.5).
-Body or back protectors are obligatory for juniors and highly recommended for all in all phases of an event and obligatory in the obstacles phase for everyone on the carriage. - 2.4.11 Marathon dress for horse, driver and groom/back stepper.
-Warm and waterproof. - 2.4.12 In all phases a number must be clearly displayed.
-These will either be numbers provided for in the vehicle or front and back of number bibs worn by the groom (number bibs are normally provided). - 2.4.13 Grooms are not allowed to give assistance, including verbal or physical directions; sliding, lifting or movingslide, lift or move the vehicle in any way during precision and paces or cones except as allowed in 5.6.
+Body or back protectors are obligatory for juniors and highly recommended for all in all phases of an event and obligatory in the obstacles phase for everyone on the carriage. - 2.4.11 Marathon dress for horse, driver and groom/back stepper. - 2.4.12 In all phases a number must be clearly displayed in the front and back of number bibs worn by the groom (or driver where no groom is carried). - 2.4.13 Grooms are not allowed to slide, lift or move the vehicle in any way during precision and paces or cones except as allowed in 5.6.
 Contravening this will incur 20 penalties for their competitor for each incident. - 2.4.14 Disabled drivers may compete at any indoor event providing they are accompanied on the carriage by an experienced/competent groom/back stepper.
-Dual A second set of reins are is acceptable for and may be used without penalty by a groom seated next to the use of the AB Whip to assist driver
+A second set of reins is acceptable and may be used without penalty by a groom seated next to the driver to prevent an accident occurring.
+Disabled drivers need not carry a whip unless they can do so safely.